The World Factbook

-The World Factbook, also known as the CIA World Factbook, is a reference resource produced by the United States' Central Intelligence Agency (CIA) with almanac-style information about the countries of the world.
-The official print version is available from the Government Publishing Office.
-The Factbook is available in website and downloadable formats.
-It provides a two- to three-page summary of the demographics, geography, communications, government, economy, and military of 258 international entities, including U.S.-recognized countries, dependencies, and other areas in the world.
+The World Factbook, also known as the CIA World Factbook, is a reference resource that was produced and published by the US Central Intelligence Agency (CIA) from 1962 to 2026 with almanac-style information about the countries of the world.
+From 1971 it was not classified, and available to the public in print since 1975, initially by the CIA, and later the Government Publishing Office.
+The Factbook was also available via a website where it could be downloaded.
+It provided a two- to three-page summary of the demographics, geography, communications, government, economy, and military of 258 international entities, including US-recognized countries, dependencies, and other areas in the world.

-The World Factbook is prepared by the CIA for the use of U.S. government officials, and its style, format, coverage, and content are primarily designed to meet their requirements.
-It is also frequently used as a resource for academic research papers and news articles.
-As a work of the U.S. government, it is in the public domain in the United States.
+The World Factbook was prepared by the CIA for the use of US government officials, and its style, format, coverage, and content were primarily designed to meet their requirements.
+As a work of the US government, it is in the public domain in the United States.
+It has frequently been used as a resource for academic research papers and news articles.

+On February 4, 2026, following the restriction and closure since 2025 of other government-funded information websites, the CIA announced, with no warning and no explanation, that The World Factbook was discontinued.
+The Factbook is still accessible in print and via archives by the Internet Archive, Mozilla Data Collective, and Factbook Archive.
+A group of volunteers subsequently launched OpenFactBook, a community-run successor website with much of the same underlying information as The World Factbook.